Subhamp7/Subhamp7/README.md

 ### Hi there, I'm Subham Prasad 👋

 ## I'm a Machine Learning Engineer

-- 🔭 I’m currently working on everything 🤣
+- 🔭 Currently working on everything 🤣
-- 🌱 I’m currently learning Deep Learning Models
+- 🌱 Learning Deep Learning Models and NLP
 - 👯 I'm also a Google Local Guide Level 8

 ### Connect with me: